 It’s not about how you’re feeling.
 It’s about where you believe your feelings/perceptions are coming from.
 Knowing where to look and where not to look, is what moves us from confusion to clarity.

-If we knew that our own thinking is the only factor that has the power to make a person feel ‘good’, ‘bad’ or otherwise, you wouldn’t feel that burden of responsibility over how other people feel, because it would no longer make sense to try and manage something which is ultimately out of your control.
-I’m not saying you wouldn’t care about others, or factor them into your decisions, but your understanding of the inside-out truth, would take unnecessary worried or guilty thinking off your mind, thereby freeing you up to make decisions or take action from a place of true perspective and clarity.
+If you knew that your own thinking is the only factor that has the power to make you feel ‘good’, ‘bad’ or otherwise, you wouldn’t feel that burden of responsibility over how other people feel, because it would no longer make sense to try and manage something which is ultimately out of your control.
+I’m not saying you wouldn’t care about others, or factor them into your decisions, but your understanding of the inside-out principle, would take unnecessary worried or guilty thinking off your mind, thereby freeing you up to make better, clearer decisions or take action from a place of true perspective and clarity.

 3. Our decision making is always inherently biased.
 We’re often going to bring our ideas, beliefs and past experience [via memories] to our current decisions without realising it, because much of our moment to moment thinking is not visible to us.
 For example, a social worker reads the case notes before visiting the family who are subject to child protection services.
 Whilst the historical information might be relevant in some way, the social worker could starting thinking about that family in ways that generate feelings of anxiety or judgement, which may then obscure their neutrality and affect how they listen to them and the decisions that ensue.
 If we factor in the potential for innocent bias or outside-in thinking, we’re able to be more honest with ourselves and as a result bring more objectivity and perspective to the situation, resulting in a deeper connection with others, and wiser decisions.